- Be a Mentor

 Each semester, PNMGC offers various events, presentations, and roundtables that focus on our four strategic areas:

-For our Fall 2012 Calendar of Events, please follow this Link
+For our Spring 2014 Calendar of Events, please follow link

 While our organization began with a focus on peer mentoring of students of color within graduate programs, PNMGC has broadened our sights to include social, academic, leadership, and mentorship programming directed toward not only students of color, but international students, the LGBTQ community, and others who are underrepresented in their fields.
 PNMGC provides a space for students to engage in the multi-cultural environment of the University of New Mexico.
 We recognize that social and cultural enrichment can help promote academic success for diverse communities.
 We reach out to graduates, undergraduates, faculty, and community to address the needs of students, and to facilitate the recruitment, retention, and graduation of all students.
 Join our organization to expand your social circle on campus, and to learn of all of the opportunities available through PNMGC!